3 registered (Shyshark, 2 invisible),

 We arrive back at his apartment to smoke another blunt.
 The highs are so seamless with real life it doesn’t matter to me that I am getting high again because I know whatever it teaches I will keep.

-“This has been the first time I’ve really gotten to talk to someone about the deployment,” Adam says suddenly.
+“This has been the first time I’ve really gotten to talk to someone about the deployment,” Adam says from beside me on the couch.
 “I feel so free.”

 On the way in to New York I'm regularly surprised by the empty, unfamiliar Manhattan streets.
 Tires squeal as I swing the Honda around the corner and onto Broadway.